Toller Cranston: Professional career

 After the 1976 competitive season, Cranston began a long career in professional figure skating.
-Following up on his earlier-stated goal of developing "theatre on ice", Cranston performed and starred in the Broadway show, "The Ice Show", conceived and directed by Myrl A. Schreibman, produced and presented by Dennis Bass and performed at Broadway's Palace Theatre.
+Following up on his earlier-stated goal of developing "theatre on ice", Cranston performed and starred in the Broadway show, "The Ice Show", at New York's Palace Theatre.
 The show ran for six weeks and was extended for another four weeks.
 It also featured Gordon McKellen, Colleen O'Connor and James Millns, and several other former elite champion skaters including (during its run) Ken Shelly and Jo Jo Starbuck.
 The ice show was broadcast as a special on ABC's Wide World of Sports recorded in the arena in Montreal, Canada.
 He later toured in Europe with Holiday on Ice, and in 1983 appeared in a short-lived production at Radio City Music Hall in New York City with Peggy Fleming and Robin Cousins.

 In the late 1970s and early 1980s, Cranston made a series of skating specials for CBC television.
 The best of these was "Strawberry Ice" (1982), a fantasy that also featured Peggy Fleming, Sandra and Val Bezic, Allen Schramm, and Sarah Kawahara, with imaginative costumes designed by Frances Dafoe.
 The production won a variety of awards, including an ACTRA Award and was redistributed in 67 countries.
 Cranston's other TV specials included "Dream Weaver" (1979) and "Magic Planet" (1983).

-During this period Cranston was a regular on the Canadian variety TV show Stars on Ice, and appeared in the similar NBC series The Big Show in 1980.
+During this period, Cranston was a regular on the Canadian variety TV show Stars on Ice, and appeared in the similar NBC series The Big Show in 1980.

 His other television credits included a cameo appearance in an ice ballet production of "The Snow Queen" (1982), starring John Curry and Janet Lynn.
-In 1983 he portrayed the character of Tybalt in "Romeo and Juliet on Ice", a production starring Brian Pockar and Dorothy Hamill as the title characters.
+In 1983, he portrayed the character of Tybalt in "Romeo and Juliet on Ice", a production starring Brian Pockar and Dorothy Hamill as the title characters.
 He appeared in Joni Mitchell's concert film "Shadows and Light".
 He made a non-skating acting appearance in the 1983 short film "I Am a Hotel", a music video featuring songs by Leonard Cohen.
 He is also on the back cover of Joni Mitchell's album "Hejira".